How To Use And Configure WordPress Widgets – Part 4

 In Part Three, we began configuring various commonly-used widgets in WordPress.

-In this final installment, we show you how to complete the tutorial series by learning how to configure a few more frequently-used WordPress widgets.
+In this final installment, we show you how to complete this tutorial series by configuring a few more frequently-used WordPress sidebar widgets.

 Info